 According to the National Institutes of Health (NIH), “Omega-3s are important components of the membranes that surround each cell in your body.”
 This is a critical function.
 Much like the skin on our bodies, cell membranes act as a protective barrier and enable each cell to function properly and sustain life; damage to that protective “skin” will inevitably have unhealthy consequences.
-The NIH notes that omega-3s are essential for healthy function of the heart, blood vessels, brain, eyes, lungs, immune system, sperm cells, and glands that produce hormones.
+The NIH notes that omega-3s are essential for the healthy function of the heart, blood vessels, brain, eyes, lungs, immune system, sperm cells, and glands that produce hormones.

 Unfortunately, says Suzanne Steinbaum, DO, an integrative cardiologist and director of the Women and Heart Disease Center at Lenox Hill Hospital in New York, “the body does not make omega-3s.
 It’s something that you can only get from diet.”
 And that’s where supplements—especially fish oil—come in.

 Fish oil contains two essential omega-3 fats: EPA and DHA (short for eicosapentaenoic acid and docosahexaenoic acid).
 Supplements made from algae are a vegan source of EPA and DHA, but fish oil is the most widely used and studied source.

 Plant-based omega-3s come in a different form, alpha-linolenic acid, or ALA, which the human body converts into EPA and DHA.
 Top sources include flax seed oil and chia oil.
 Because the efficiency of the conversion process varies, it may be difficult to get sufficient amounts from ALA alone.

 Conflicting Fish Oil Studies Explained

 When studies question omega-3 benefits, says Steinbaum, “The headlines really mislead the population.”
 Here’s what typically happens: Researchers look at large groups of people and compare markers of heart health among those who take fish oil supplements and those who don’t, but they omit critical information.